abhishek-kumar-code/Redfish_Public/Specification.md

 | Property                | Description                                                                                                                                                                            |
 | ---                     | ---                                                                                                                                                                                    |
 | MessageId               | String indicating a specific error or message (not to be confused with the HTTP status code).
 This code can be used to access a detailed message from a message registry.              |
 | Message                 | A human readable error message indicating the semantics associated with the error.
+This shall be the complete message, and not rely on substitution variables.
 | PropertiesInError       | An optional array of string defining the specific properties in error.                                                        |
 | MessageArgs             | An optional array of strings representing the substitution parameter values for the message.
-The Severity attribute is an annotation specified in the DMTF namespace and shall be prefixed with the alias "message".
+This shall be included in the response if a MessageId is specified for a parameterized message.
 | Severity                | An optional string representing the severity of the error.
-The Severity attribute is an annotation specified in the DMTF namespace and shall be prefixed with the alias "message".
 | Resolution              | An optional string describing recommended action(s) to take to resolve the error.

-The Resolution attribute is an annotation specified in the DMTF namespace and shall be prefixed with the alias "message".
+Each instance of a Message object shall contain at least a MessageId, together with any applicable MessageArgs, or a Message property specifying the complete human-readable error message.

 MessageIds identify specific messages defined in a message registry.